mozilla/pontoon/README.md

 * `cd server`
 * `python manage.py runserver 0.0.0.0:8000`

-To use Microsoft Translator API for machine translation, obtain a valid API key from the [Bing Developer Center][bdc] and store it in a variable Pontoon.client._mt in your local settings file in client/lib/js/local-settings.js.
+To use Microsoft Translator API for machine translation, obtain a valid API key from the [Bing Developer Center][bdc] and store it in a variable Pontoon._app._mt in your local settings file in client/lib/js/local-settings.js.

 Contributors
 ------------